 We will be using cgs units for the Level 2 output.
-The flux per pixel will have the units of ergs/s/cm2/Angstrom or ergs/s/cm2/sr/Angstrom, for resolved and unresolved sources, respectively, after applying the divisors in the FITS keyword described in Section 10.3.1.3.
+The flux per pixel will have the units of ergs/s/cm2/Angstrom or ergs/s/cm2/sr/Angstrom, for unresolved and resolved sources, respectively, after applying the divisors in the FITS keyword described in Section 10.3.1.3.